Honors in Studio Art

 Students should also schedule the Oral Thesis Defense early in the final semester.
 Consult the UNC Honors Program website, for information regarding the deadline for the Oral Defense meeting.

 During the second semester, Honors students must also prepare a final Thesis Statement to accompany the visual artifacts to be exhibited.
 This document should expand on the ideas addressed in the preliminary project statement and should be submitted to the Thesis Advisor in draft form and then revised before it is submitted to the entire Thesis Committee.
 The student must submit a final draft of the written statement to the members of the Thesis Committee no later than one week before the scheduled Oral Defense meeting.
 Students should note that the Thesis Statement is auxiliary to the visual artifacts.
 For questions of style and format for the written statement, students should consult a style manual such as MLA or the Chicago Manual of Style.
+Additionally, students must document visual work in digital form–either as a portfolio of individual works or video, and a documentation of the installation of the project.

-At the Oral Defense, the student should bring three copies of the Thesis Statement and cover sheet to be signed by the members of the Thesis Committee.
 At the end of the Oral Defense, the members of the committee will discuss whether to recommend the student for graduation with honors.
 The student will be verbally informed of the committee’s decision and the committee members will sign a document indicating their decision to be submitted to the Honors Program office.
 If the student’s project is approved, the members of the Thesis Committee will also sign a departmental form stating their approval, as well as the cover sheet of the Thesis Statement.

 In the event that a student elects to withdraw from the Honors Program, or if the thesis work, statement and/or oral examination are found to be inadequate, the Thesis Advisor will assign an appropriate letter grade and the student will graduate without honors.